cendekia/meme-roulette/docs/privacy-policy.md

 We may update this Privacy Policy from time to time.
 We will notify users of any changes by updating the "Last updated" date at the top of this policy.

 ## Contact
-If you have any questions about this Privacy Policy, please contact us at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact us at cendeki4pp@gmail.com.